Cannabis Grow Guide

 No-Till Farming

 No-Till is a high-level organic practice where the soil is never disturbed or turned between harvests.
-The root systems of previous harvests are left to decay, creating natural aeration channels for the next generation.
-This preserves the delicate mycelial networks that are often destroyed in traditional tilling.
-It is the preferred method for sustainable, boutique-quality cultivation.
+The root systems of previous harvests are left to decay, creating natural aeration channels and preserving the delicate mycelial networks that are often destroyed by tilling.

 Coco Coir (The "Hybrid" Medium)